 Final Thoughts of Wigglers For Ice Fishing

 If you want how to hook wigglers for ice fishing.
 You will need to be familiar with the correct way to hook them.
-To begin, pass your line through to the hole in the worm’s head that serves as its eye.
-Next, curl the worm around the point of the hook, making sure that the barb is facing up.
+First, pass your line through to the hole in the worm’s head that serves as its eye.
+Next, curl the worm around the hook’s point, ensuring the barb is facing up.

-The last step is to insert the tip of the hook through the worm’s head, all the way throughout its body, and out its tails.
+The last step is to insert the hook tip bass through the worm’s head, throughout its body, and out its tails.
 Now your wiggler is ready to help you reel in some fish.